ARundle01/ecmm428-pycart/README.md

 py -m pip install --upgrade pip
 ```

 This package is currently hosted on PyPi and TestPyPi, as it is currently in unstable development.

-To install
+To install the latest stable version
 and use this package from PyPi:
 ```pycon
 py -m pip install pycart
 ```

 To install
-and use this package from TestPyPi:
+and use the latest development version from TestPyPi:
 ```pycon
 py -m pip install -i https://test.pypi.org/simple/ pycart
 ```